The Importance of Faith in Mental Healthcare

 Honorary Associate Fellow

 KG and his family lived in India as missionaries from 1986 to 1995.
-He was the full time general secretary of the Evangelical Medical Fellowship of India and travelled widely visiting medical colleges and mission hospitals ministering to health care professionals.
+He was the general secretary of the Evangelical Medical Fellowship of India and travelled widely visiting medical colleges and mission hospitals ministering to health care professionals.
 His experience includes a period as Doctor, with Operation Mobilization’s first ship the MV LOGOS.
-Kuruvilla is married to Margaret who is from UK and has four grown children and three grandchildren.
+Kuruvilla is married to Margaret who is from UK and has four grown children and four grandchildren.